 - Total membership

-Over the last few years there have been many queries about membership grading, and especially, why some people qualify for full corporate membership and others are graded as associate members.
-The general rule for mining rock engineers is that they qualify for full membership when they have four years of relevant experience since obtaining the COM Rock Mechanics Certificate.
-Obviously, there are exceptions to the rules, and each case is considered separately, on its merits.
-The guidelines for membership grading have been drafted, based on the SANIRE constitution and are reproduced below.
-The document is intended to clarify some of the ambiguities surrounding SANIRE membership grading and is based on the SANIRE constitution.
+There are exceptions to the rules, and each case is considered separately, on its merits.
+The guidelines for membership grading have been drafted, based on the SANIRE constitution and are reproduced as previously stated, on the below sections.
+The document is intended to clarify some of the ambiguities surrounding SANIRE membership grading.

 When an application for membership or transfer is received, it is carefully assessed by the Membership Committee and a provisional recommendation is made.
 These recommendations are then discussed and approved by Council and ratified by the President.